 2. Ability to Stay Consistent and Have Perseverance

 Consistency and perseverance are keys to entrepreneurial success.
 Business is complex because the possibilities are endless.
 There are many circumstances that influence the success of a business.

-More than that, the possibility of failure is big, as not every business idea can become successful “just like that”.
-The idea itself might be not suited, or the implementation might be not appropriate.
+More than that, the possibility of failure is strong, as not every business idea can become successful “just like that.”
+The idea itself might not be suited, or the implementation might not be appropriate.

 Whenever small failures knock at your door, welcome and acknowledge them.
 Stay consistent, and persevere with your work, and your goals will be safe.

 Fear of failure is an illusion developed and nurtured by us, and us only.